xabbu42/Master/arbeit.md

 The classification and annotations for families of $□$ in G3s as well as the definition of prehistoric relation carry over to G3lp without a problem.
 One difference is that the families in G3lp consist not of occurrences of a single symbol $□$ but of occurrences of the set of subterms $s$ of a term $t$ in the root sequent.
 The other difference is that we have two rules introducing positive proof terms $(⊃ :)_c$ and $(⊃ :)_t$, which will both have a prehistoric period.
+Note that in G3lp proof terms for different formulas can be in the same family, whereas in G3s every occurrence of a family $⊞_i$ is part of the same family of subformulas $⊞_i A$.

 Prehistoric relations in G3s + $(Cut)$ and G3lp